 Trees such as oak, beech and ash are particularly suitable for bats, but any woodland or tree has potential for a bat roost – especially if it has hollows in the trunk or branches, woodpecker holes, loose bark, cracks, splits, thick ivy or root cavities.
 It is hard to find tree roosts, especially when looking from the ground, so before felling or pruning a tree you should call the Bat Helpline on 0845 1300 228.

 Over the centuries, human development has encroached on woodland and other wild spaces, so bats have adapted to roost in buildings.
 All our British bat species will make use of buildings on occasion, but for some species, buildings are essential as roost sites.
 Bats can be found in a variety of buildings and structures such as houses, bridges, barns and churches.

 Bats often roost in houses, both new and old.
 You may realise that you have bats roosting in your house during the summer months, when they are more active.
-If you think you have bats in your house, call the Bat Helpline on 0845 1300 228 and ask for a copy of our Living with Bats booklet, which gives advice and information for roost owners.
+If you think you have bats in your house, call the Bat Helpline on 0845 1300 228 and ask for a copy of our Living with Bats booklet, which gives advice and information for roost owners, or the Bats and Buildings leaflet.
 You can also download the booklet at the bottom of the page.

 - Find out more about how and when bats use buildings.